When Technology Meets the Humanities

 Through exploring what science and technology make of the world and what the world makes of science and technology, students will learn to:

-Articulate the significance of science and technology in contemporary society
+Articulate the social, cultural, and political significance of science and technology in contemporary society

-Demonstrate their understanding of the critical role of STEM leaders in service of humanity
+Demonstrate a deep understanding of the critical role of STEM in service of humanity

-Adapt to new STEM challenges with valuable interdisciplinary thinking, problem-solving, and decision-making abilities.
+Adapt to new technology challenges with valuable interdisciplinary thinking, problem-solving, and decision-making abilities.

 * Throughout the course, the student will draft and revise an essay for the Annual STEM Writing Contest hosted by New York Times.